tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

 keywords: "FreeAgent, OAuth, OAuth and FreeAgent"
 ---

 Although OAuth is intended for web, mobile and desktop applications, I've been finding the protocol clunky when accessing a web application from a rich desktop client.
-Specifically, I'm access FreeAgent's API.
+Specifically, I'm trying to access FreeAgent's API.
 Their [documentation is pretty thin](https://dev.freeagent.com/docs/oauth) on background.
-The [support](https://groups.google.com/forum/#!forum/freeagent_api) is fairly focused on web apps and I found it difficult getting a rich desktop client hooked up.
+The [support](https://groups.google.com/forum/#!forum/freeagent_api) is fairly focused on web apps and I found it difficult getting a desktop client hooked up.

 As a result, I'm journaling my experiences and hopefully learning a thing or two about OAuth along the way.